 If something was too loose, why did that matter to our brand?
 If something had too much energy, what did that mean for Help Scout?
 Bright and colorful illustrations were fun, but they made themselves too prominent, and therefore too distracting, to vital information in a setting that needed to be efficient and productive.
 If an illustration felt a little too “hip,” would that make us feel less approachable to our customers?

+Never underestimate the power of a mood board.
 These conversations gave us and our illustrator a lot of clarity on which direction we were headed and why.

 After our first mood board conversation, Alice built a scale for us to reference as we assessed different styles.
 She was able to pick up a pattern and to dial in the formula Help Scout was gravitating toward.